kajetanjasztal/matrix-tracer/README.md

 - tracing - sliding along edges from corner to corner.

-This function needs to be provided with matrix dimensions and `(x: number, y:number) => boolean` function, so it can handle any matrix representation.
+This function needs to be provided with matrix dimensions and `sensor = (x: number, y:number) => boolean` function, so it can handle any matrix representation.

 ### Pros

-- no dividing lines inside the islands
+- No dividing lines inside the islands
-- single path element
+- Single path element
-- smaller output file
+- Smaller output file

 ### Cons

-- harder to manipulate cells to take advantage of error correction (logo placement)
+- Harder to manipulate cells to take advantage of error correction, for example for logo placement.
+Although it can be easily achieved with proper `sensor` function.

 ### Example